 Students may be justifiably absent from classes due to religious observances, illness documented by a physician or other appropriate health care professional, conflicts with university-sanctioned activities documented by an appropriate university administrator, public emergencies, and documented personal or family emergencies.
 The student is responsible for notifying the instructor in writing with as much advance notice as possible.
 Instructors may determine a reasonable amount of coursework that should be completed in order to makeup the student’s absence.
 Students are responsible for the prompt completion of any alternative assignments.

-In the event that a student absence situation cannot be resolved between the student and the class instructor, or either party is aggrieved by the process, appeal shall proceed sequentially to the department chair, unit dean, and finally the Vice Provost of Undergraduate Education.
+In the event that a student absence situation cannot be resolved between the student and the class instructor, or either party is aggrieved by the process, appeal shall proceed sequentially to the department chair, unit dean, and finally the Senior Vice Provost for Academic Affairs.

 For information regarding Procedures for Military Call-Up During the Semester, please refer to the Leave of Absence form (PDF).